lululxvi/deepxde/docs/demos/pinn_forward/poisson.1d.neumanndirichlet.rst

 .. math:: \Delta u = 2, \qquad x \in [-1, 1],

-with the Neumman boundary conditions on the right boundary
+with the Neumann boundary conditions on the right boundary

 .. math:: \left.\dfrac{du}{dx}\right|_{x=1} =4